The Miranda Standard Environment

 num :: type ||primitive to Miranda

-converts a numeric string to the corresponding number - can
+numval converts a numeric string to the corresponding number - can

 cope with sign, decimal point and scale factor (uses same rules as